wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

 How it works
 ------------

-Configuring labels for being shown at alerts is too simple.
-It can be done using a simple XML structure which allows to add information with the format ``key:value``, how to configure them it is explained at :doc:`Labels section <../reference/ossec-conf/labels>` section of ``ossec.conf``.
-It is remarkable that it exists the possibility of using dots to split "key" names nesting them in JSON formatted alerts.
+Configuring labels that will be included in alerts is a straightforward process.
+It can be done using a simple XML structure that adds information into alerts.
+Labels can be nested by separating "key" terms by a period for inclusion in JSON formatted alerts.

+Information on how to configure labels can be found in the :doc:`Labels section <../reference/ossec-conf/labels>` of ``ossec.conf``.

-It is also allowed to centralize it using ``agent.conf``.
-This way, from the manager side it is possible to set labels for specific agents.
-Note that whether it exists a duplicated label key in ``ossec.conf`` and ``agent.conf``, the second one will override the first one.
-For more information about usage of centralized configuration see its dedicated
+Agent labels can also be centralized using the ``agent.conf`` file, such that labels can be set for specific agents at the manager level.
+When there is pre-existing label that is the same as one the user has defined in ``ossec.conf`` or ``agent.conf``, the second one will override the first.

-section: :doc:`Centralized configuration <../reference/centralized-configuration>`.
+For more information about on how to centralize agent configuration, see the :doc:`Centralized configuration <../reference/centralized-configuration>` section.

-In addition, more technical configuration is available in :doc:`Internal configuration <../reference/internal-options>`.
-Particularly, ``analysisd.label_cache_maxage`` and ``analysisd.show_hidden_labels``.
+Addition configuration information is available in the :doc:`Internal configuration <../reference/internal-options>` section.
+This includes information on ``analysisd.label_cache_maxage`` and ``analysisd.show_hidden_labels``.

 Use case
 --------

-It is interesting to think about a scenario where the use of labels could be useful.
+Below is a case where the use of labels could prove helpful.

 Let's imagine we have a large environment deployed in Amazon Web Service (AWS) and monitored by Wazuh.
-In that situation, we want to know in the manager the following information about each agent when an alert is triggered:
+In this situation, we want the manager to have the following information about each agent when an alert is triggered:

 - AWS instance-id.